My favorite shows and movies in 2020

 Schitt’s Creek – I was late to the party on this one too, mostly because I tried watching the first season twice and couldn’t get into it.
 So I skipped to season 2 and suddenly, BEST SHOW EVER.
 So funny, literally zero mean spiritedness, and just beautiful love stories.
 I didn’t want it to end, and when it did, I laughed and cried all the way through the last episode.
 It’s probably my favorite show of all time now.

 Other Music – This is one of those documentaries that I think you can only appreciate if you’re of a certain age.
 If you remember NYC before all the independent hole in the wall type stores all started disappearing and you had to really hunt for gems in stores instead of just going online, then you’ll get super nostalgic watching this.
-I really liked the Other Music soundtrack, which you can find here on Spotify.
+The soundtrack is great, which used to be on Spotify but currently is not.
 (Related-ish: 80’s playlist here and 90’s playlist here)

 Class Action Park – If you are from New Jersey AND of a certain age, you will remember Action Park.
 If you didn’t go there, you’ll still remember the commercials for the alpine slide (you basically sit on one of those little wooden gym class scooters and flying down this steep cement track).
 When I was a kid they called it Traction Park, and when you watch this you’ll see why.
 Super dangerous rides, all the employees were teenagers, tons of broken bones, and a few people even died.
 This place was BONKERS.